gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     :class: only-dark
     :height: 450

+.. container:: figurelegend

-    Replicated ethanol molecules within water.
-Water molecules appear in light blue.
+    Replicated ethanol molecules surrounded by water (in light blue color).

 ..  container:: justify

-    Since we want to simulate a liquid-vapor system, let us increase the box size along the x direction to create a large vacuum area:
+    In order to create a liquid-vapor slab, let us increase the box size along the *x* direction to create a large vacuum area:

 ..  code-block:: bash